-I spent last week writing what ended up being an extremely long winded post on reasons to move to Australia that I hoped would convey at least some of the seemingly infinite reasons why I love this country, but I also realised in the process that I’ve never taken the time to write anything about the personal reasons which actually led me to make the big move myself.
-This is a fair departure from my usual posts on moving to Australia, which have focused on the more informative or instructional side of moving overseas and settling in to a new country, but hopefully it will resonate with someone who is feeling exactly what I was feeling back in 2012.
+I spent last week writing an extremely long-winded post on reasons to move to Australia that I hoped would convey at least some of the seemingly infinite things I love about this country, but I also realised in the process that I’ve never taken the time to write anything about the personal reasons which led me to make the big move myself.
+This is a fair departure from my usual posts on moving to Australia, which have focused on the more informative or instructional side of moving overseas and settling in to a new country, but maybe my story will resonate with someone who is feeling exactly what I was feeling back in 2012.
 Which was underwhelmed and ready for a big change.

 Back in Seattle

-This was still nothing more than me wallowing in self pity, though, until I had lunch with a friend and found that she was feeling the exact same thing.
-I don’t know why it didn’t occur to me sooner, but finally I realised, over the course of this conversation, that I could actually change my situation and make my own life into the exact thing I seemed to envy so much.
+This was nothing more than confused wallowing— until I had lunch with a friend and found out that she was feeling the exact same thing.
+I don’t know why it didn’t occur to me sooner, but finally I realised, over the course of that conversation, that I could actually change my situation and make my own life into the exact thing I seemed to envy so much.

 Making the move